Abigail/Abigail.github.io/Src/Trapped/yari_knight.md

 ### Spiral

-On the Spiral, the %%PIECE%% escapes in a straight line forward.
+On either Spiral, the %%PIECE%% escapes in a straight line forward, by moving one square forward each step.
+The escape velocity is \(1\).

 ### Wedge

 On both the Folded and Flat Wedge, the %%PIECE%% escapes in a straight line forward.
+The escape velocity is \(1\).